Athulsanthoshen/Athulsanthoshen/README.md

 - 👋 Hi, I’m @Athulsanthoshen
 - 👀 I’m interested in Web Development
 - 🌱 I’m currently pursuing B.tech Electronics & Communication
-- 💞️ I’m working at Imiot Technolabs as Socail Media Manager
+- 💞️ I’m working at Imiot Technolabs as Social Media Manager
 -      and also working in Shareinfo community as operational lead
 - 📫 How to reach me INDIA
 Thank You